-Some hernias can only be seen when you stand up and may disappear completely when you lie down.
-Others may only be visible when you strain your muscles by coughing, sneezing, bending or lifting.
-Usually, the bulge is soft enough that you can gently push it back into your abdomen and often is not there when you wake up in the morning.
+Some hernias can only be seen when you stand up, and may disappear completely when you lie down.
+Others may only be visible when you strain your muscles by coughing, sneezing, laughing, bending or lifting.
+Usually, the bulge is soft enough that you can gently push, or knead, it back into your abdomen (reducible), and it is often not there when you wake up in the morning.

 If you have a hernia, contact your doctor right away if:

-- your hernia becomes very painful,
+- your hernia becomes painful,

 - your hernia can‘t be pushed back into your abdomen, and

 Hernia or groin strain?

 It‘s not always easy to diagnose a hernia and there are a dozen things that can cause pain in the groin.
 Every year, over 1,000 patients come to the Shouldice Hospital convinced they have a hernia, when, in fact, what they really have is a groin strain.
 Surgery is not the right solution for these patients.